course-details-portlet

 Learning methods and activities

-A mixture of lectures and discussion-based seminars, and feedback.
+A combination of lectures, seminars, group activity, and/or supervision.
 Students are required to use the course learning platform regularly and to make an active contribution in class.

 Students should expect that this 7.5 credit course equates with approximately 10 hours of work per week, including teaching time.